kadena-community/spirekey/docs/KIP-0030/guides/send-transaction.md

 in place of the corresponding `coin.GAS` and `coin.TRANSFER` capabilities in transactions to identify the guard required to debit an account.

+The `webauthn-wallet` contract implements these functions and capabilities for you to use instead of the corresponding functions and capabilities in the `coin` contract because the `coin` contract isn't likely to be updated to accommodate `webauthn-wallet` accounts.
+Other contracts should be compatible with `webauthn-wallet` accounts by default.

-The following is an example of what an unsigned `coin` transfer transaction from a Kadena SpireKey wallet might look like for the `n_eef68e581f767dd66c4d4c39ed922be944ede505` principal namespace:
+The following is an example of what an unsigned transfer transaction from a Kadena SpireKey wallet might look like for the `n_eef68e581f767dd66c4d4c39ed922be944ede505` principal namespace:

 ```json